w3c/secure-payment-confirmation/scope.md

-* If the browser finds a match, the browser prompts the user to confirm the transaction details including amount, merchant identification and payment instrument metadata.
+* If the browser finds a match, the browser prompts the user to confirm the transaction details including amount, merchant identification and instrument information.
 The browser determines the user experience, but the required user gestures may vary according to the authentication method.
 For example, the user experience may involve a multi-factor biometric authentication.
 Or it may involve less friction